ilgatto88/etch-a-sketch/README.md

 # The Odin Project: Etch-A-Sketch

 Click [here](https://ilgatto88.github.io/etch-a-sketch/) to try it.
+Link to the project's description at [The Odin Project website](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)

 Sketchpad created with HTML, CSS and Javascript.
 Functionalities:
-- colorize pixels by holding down the left mouse button and moving the cursos
+- colorize pixels by holding down the left mouse button and moving the cursor
 - color selection
 - erase pixels
 - clear canvas